FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/teaching_pendant_software.rst

       :height: 0.75in
       :align: left

-   name：**Pause/Resume button**
+   name:**Pause/Resume button**

-   effect：Pause and resume the current teaching program
+   effect:Pause and resume the current teaching program

 .. important::
    The pause instruction is at the end of the program and cannot be judged.